jfversluis/learn-dotnet-maui/Code/README.md

 * [MAUI App Accelerator](https://github.com/mrlacey/MauiAppAccelerator): Jumpstart your .NET MAUI application development by scaffolding the project you want.
 Specify the coding style, navigation pattern, pages, and features you want in your app as a starting point.
 * [.NET MAUI Essentials](https://marketplace.visualstudio.com/items?itemName=MattLaceyLtd.MauiEssentials): A collection of Visual Studio extensions to help with .NET MAUI development.
+* [.NET MAUI Shiny Templates](https://github.com/shinyorg/templates): A template that configures many popular 3rd party libraries including Shiny.NET.
+Configures all of the iOS and Android permissions, entitlements, and more.

 ## Plugins / NuGets